New absence guidelines issued for UAE public schools

 "Unexcused absences" on Fridays and days preceding or following official holidays will account for two days of absence, the ministry added.

-The Ministry has also mandated schools to develop individual support plans for students at risk of frequent absences.
-These plans include psychological and educational support sessions, regular communication with parents, and incentive programmes that encourage regular attendance.
-Plans will be reviewed periodically to ensure their effectiveness.
+Schools have also been mandated to develop individual support plans for students at risk of frequent absences, with psychological and educational support sessions, regular communication with parents and incentive programmes.

-The Ministry also granted parents the right to file a grievance within five working days from the date of notification of absence, ensuring transparency and fairness in the implementation of the policy.
+The ministry also granted parents the right to file a grievance within five working days from the date of notification of absence, ensuring transparency and fairness in the implementation of the policy.

 More from Local